-I realized when I posted the Perfect Sugar Cookies a couple of weeks ago that I’ve never posted how I make buttercream.
-Actually, my recipe is pretty common and similar to other buttercream recipes, but nevertheless, I'll show you how I do it because I'm often asked.
+The base recipe is pretty common and similar to other buttercream recipes.
+But nevertheless, I'll show you how I do it because I'm often asked.

-A couple of notes.
-I make a huge quantity of frosting because I usually make large cakes and I need lots of frosting.
+- I make a huge quantity of frosting because I usually make large cakes and I need lots of frosting.
 This recipe has 4 pounds of powdered sugar, 2 pounds of butter and yields 8 cups of buttercream.

-- By mixing such a large quantity at once, the mixer blade is completely hidden in the frosting, therefore not mixing in a lot of air.
+- By mixing such a large quantity at once, the mixer blade is completely hidden in the frosting*, therefore not mixing in a lot of air.
 This keeps the frosting especially creamy and smooth for decorating. *this was true when I was using a 4.5 quart Kitchenaid.
 Of course, it may not be true depending on your mixer.

 If you're looking for other frosting recipes, please check out these popular recipes: